Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Hidden Gems Off the Beaten Path

-Swap crowded tourist hubs for San Sebastián’s pintxo bars in the Basque Country.
+Why not swap crowded tourist hubs for San Sebastián’s pintxo bars in the Basque Country?
 Galicia’s Santiago de Compostela charms pilgrims with its cathedral’s botafumeiro incense swing.
-For futuristic flair, Valencia’s City of Arts and Sciences looks straight from a sci-fi film.
+For futuristic flair, Valencia’s City of Arts and Sciences looks straight from a sci-fi film—it’s wild!

 Spend days wandering Toledo’s medieval streets or hiking Tenerife’s volcanic trails.
 These places reveal Spain’s soul beyond postcard-perfect spots.
 Ready to chart your route?